-- Substitution- swapping to a hazard or source with a lower risk level. - Isolation-removing the hazard from the person or the person from the hazard.
-2 - Minimising by engineering means- physically altering the work environment.
-12 - Minimising by administrative means- designing jobs to reduce workers' exposures.
-2 - Use of personal protective equipment (PPE)- using devices to protect the hearing of workers.
+- Minimising by administrative means- designing jobs to reduce workers' exposures. - Use of personal protective equipment (PPE)- using devices to protect the hearing of workers.

 Note: Activities indicated below are examples only.
 For any particular activity, noise levels and the applicable exposure times can vary significantly, depending on a range of conditions that may exist.
 For accuracy, a sound level meter should be used.